-Camfranglais, which is a fusion of Cameroonian languages, French and English, is a jargon used by youths which came into existence from the early 1980s.
+Camfranglais, which is a fusion of Cameroonian languages, French and English, is a jargon which came into existence from the early 1980s and used by youths.
 The reasons for the creation of this are the same as those that have given rise to other similar jargons, that is: wilful coded language, renaissance, group identification, etc. Camfranglais is characterised at the lexical level by semantic changes and borrowings from the local languages.
-Thus, words from home languages are retained (example: nkap "money" from the Bamileke languages of the Western region of Cameroon), modified, truncated and at times associated to elements of other languages (example: "Je te hia mo" I like your way of doing things).
+Thus, words from home languages are retained (example: nkap 'money' from the Bamileke, 'mola' from the Bakweri, 'à mot' from Beti/fang, etc.), modified, truncated and at times associated to elements of other languages (example: 'Mola, je te hia mo' friend, I like your way of doing things).
 At times, words are derived or composed with different metaphorical or metonymical meanings.
 We can cite the following: